 From 2002-2006 Mr. Ian Morrison was appointed band director.
 Under the direction of Ian Morrison the Norwin Marching Band remained competitive and a new focus was brought to the Concert Ensembles of the Norwin Band Program paving the way for the successes of the current Wind Ensemble and Concert Band.

-In 2007 Mr. Robert Traugh was appointed band director.
-Mr. Traugh is assisted by Mr. Gregory Ondayko and Associate Director Mrs. Kimberly Glover.
-Recently ensembles of the Norwin Band Program have received numerous distinctions including: The Norwin Percussion Ensemble performing at the PMEA State Convention in Valley Forge, PA in 2009 as well as the 2011 MENC All-East Convention.
+In 2007, Mr. Robert Traugh was appointed band director.
+Mr. Traugh was assisted by Mr. Gregory Ondayko and Associate Director Mrs. Kimberly Glover.
+Mr. Timothy Daniels was hired as the Director of Bands in 2013, and Mr. Brandon Kandrack was hired as the Associate Band Director in 2016.
+Recently, ensembles of the Norwin Band Program have received numerous distinctions: The Norwin Percussion Ensemble performing at the PMEA State Convention in Valley Forge, PA in 2009, 2013, and 2016 as well as the 2011 MENC All-East Convention.
 The Norwin Concert Band receiving excellent ratings in 2008, 2009, & 2010 at PMEA State Adjudications.
 In 2011 The Norwin Concert band received a superior rating.
 The Norwin Wind Ensemble received superior ratings in 2008, 2009, 2010, & 2011 at PMEA State Adjudications.
 The Norwin Jazz Ensemble in 2008 received accolades at the Slippery Rock Jazz Festival for best Saxophone Section, Best Rhythm Section, Best Trombone Section, and Best Trumpet Section.
-In 2008 the Norwin Marching Band performed at the Bands of America Super Regional in St. Louis MO and placed in the top ten at finals.
+In 2008 the Norwin Marching Band performed at the Bands of America Super Regional in St. Louis, MO and placed in the top ten at finals.
 The Band program continues to grow and new levels of performance excellence are set every year and in every ensemble at Norwin High School.